 - Tickets at the gate were $50 for one-day admission and $70 for two days, per person.
 (When you purchase a two-day ticket, you bring your wine glass back with you when you return so that you can continue sampling wine.)

 The festival ran from noon until 4:00 pm on both days, allowing plenty of time for attendees to sample all of the wines.

 In 2021, there were two food vendors on site selling delicious barbecue and pretty incredible fusion tacos.
 At the second wine festival, there were five!

 Prior to October 2021, it was illegal for winemakers to sell directly their products at festivals to consumers.

 In May 2021, Governor Kay Ivey signed the "wine festival bill" (S.B.
 167) into law.
 This act allows wineries in the state to host special wine festivals or large tasting events without going through a distributor.

-Starting August 1, 2021, it is now legal for wineries to ship directly to Alabama residences.
+Starting August 1, 2021, it became legal for wineries to ship directly to Alabama residences.
 If you can't find what you are looking for at your local grocery or ABC store, contact the winery through its website to make a purchase.